Buddhamon/Photo-Pixelate/README.md

 <h6>Directions</h6>

+0. Download all folders within Photo-Pixelate project

 1. Place Main/Target Photo inside the 'input' folder

-2. Place all (should be more than one...)
+2. Place All (should be more than one...)
 Replacement/Pixel Photos inside the 'replacement' folder

 3. Open Matlab source and only edit variables within the 'Input Parameters' comment header (second one down from Main.m)